 Once a student has received five (5) coaching sessions, the student may be suspended from school for five (5) days.
-Suspended students may only be readmitted to school upon paying the administrative termination fee.
 If a student receives two (2) more coaching sessions after readmission from a five (5) day suspension, the student's attendance may be permanently terminated.
 A student may be terminated without prior coaching sessions for improper and/ or immoral conduct.
 Refer to the school Future Professional Advisory.
 When monitoring students for unofficial withdrawals, the school is required to count any days that a student was out of school on suspension as a part of the 14 consecutive days of non-attendance used to determine whether the student will be returning to school.

 We believe in providing a quality environment with an exceptional educational program.
-This framework gives everyone the opportunity to enjoy the experience.
+This framework gives everyone the opportunity to enjoy the experience!
 The entire staff appreciates the students' respect of these guidelines.